Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 ## plot that we will annotate with ggforce afterwards

-gg3 <- ggplot(penguins,
+gg3 <- ggplot(

-aes(x = bill_length_mm, y = bill_depth_mm)) +
+aes(x = bill_length_mm, y = bill_depth_mm)

 geom_point(aes(color = body_mass_g),